 A Manual of Latvian Cooking

 Our favorite part of the book?
-If you really want to peek into the culture of Latvia a half a century ago, all you have to do is read the rather lengthy and pedagogical section on the proper method of entertaining guests!
+If you really want to peek into the culture of Latvia eighty-five years ago, all you have to do is read the exhaustive exposition on the proper method of entertaining guests!

 Silvija read through the whole book to pick out her favorites, well over a dozen in all!
 It will take a while to translate, if not also cook, them all.
 Meanwhile (as mentioned) we've got a couple of favorites, including Latvian bacon rolls, pīrāgi, that helped bring us together.
 (It's a long story involving the fateful phrase, "Name your price.")